southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 ### Submitting Issues

-1. Go to the [repository](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot) page, click on **New issue**.
+1. Go to the [repository](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot) page, click on [New issue](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/issues).
 2. Select the **template**.
-Choose the one that fixes to your case.
+Choose the one that fits to your case.
    1. Bug
    2. Documentation Bug
+   3. Feature request
-   3. Question
+   4. Question
 3. Fill the issue template.
 Remember to follow the best practices to write Issues and Feature requests.